WordPress Website Maintenance

 “I have a developer I contact only when there’s an issue.”

-While having a developer on call is helpful, regular maintenance prevents issues from arising in the first place.
+While having a developer on call is helpful, regular maintenance prevents issues from arising.
 Proactive maintenance ensures your site remains optimized and secure, reducing the likelihood of needing urgent fixes.

 “I don’t know what maintenance entails.”

-Maintenance includes updating the core WordPress software, plugins, and themes, performing security checks, backups, and optimizing performance.
+Maintenance includes updating the core WordPress software, plugins, and themes, performing security checks and backups, and optimizing performance.
 If you plan to run your own maintenance, follow the processes and checklists described in this comprehensive guide.
-If you plan to outsource, look for services that will take care of all these tasks to ensure your site runs smoothly.
+If you plan to outsource, look for services that will handle all these tasks to ensure your site runs smoothly.

-“I’m not sure if my site needs all the maintenance services.”
+“I’m unsure if my site needs all the maintenance services.”

-If you plan to run your own maintenance, the bare minimum you should do is make sure to keep all of your WordPress software, plugins, and themes regularly updated and use a good security plugin.
-If you plan to outsource your maintenance, look for services that provide an initial assessment of your site to identify areas that require attention and will tailor their maintenance plans to meet your specific needs, or services that offer a range of web care plans to suit different business types and budgets.
+If you plan to run your own maintenance, the bare minimum you should do is regularly update all of your WordPress software, plugins, and themes and use a good security plugin.
+If you plan to outsource your maintenance, look for services that provide an initial assessment of your site to identify areas that require attention and will tailor their maintenance plans to meet your specific needs or services that offer a range of web care plans to suit different business types and budgets.

 “How often does maintenance need to be done?”

 Maintenance should be an ongoing process.
-If you plan to run your own maintenance, refer to the “Maintenance Schedule” section of this guide for recommended periodic tasks and checks to ensure everything remains up-to-date and secure.
-If you plan to outsource, look for services that will assess your site and your budget, and adjust the frequency based on your site’s needs and activity levels.
+If you plan to run your own maintenance, refer to this guide’s “Maintenance Schedule” section for recommended periodic tasks and checks to ensure everything remains up-to-date and secure.
+If you plan to outsource, look for services that will assess your site and budget and adjust the frequency based on your site’s needs and activity levels.

 “I’m concerned about hidden costs.”

 If you plan to outsource, look for services that provide transparent pricing and clear communication about what’s included in their maintenance packages.
-Make sure there are no hidden fees, and seek out professionals who will always discuss additional costs upfront if extra work is needed.
+Ensure there are no hidden fees, and seek out professionals who will always discuss additional costs upfront if extra work is needed.

 “I don’t want to be locked into a long-term contract.”